 \section{Abstract}

-We present the exact expression for all the local conserved quantities of the one-dimensional Hubbard model.
-We identify the operator set constructing the local conserved quantities and find that nontrivial coefficients appear in the higher order charges newly obtained.
+We present the exact expression for all local conserved quantities of the one-dimensional Hubbard model.
+We identify the operator basis constructing the local charges and find that nontrivial coefficients appear in the higher-order charges.
 We derive the recursion equation for these coefficients, and some of them are explicitly given.
-We also prove the local conserved quantities obtained in this work are complete.
+There are no other local charges independent of those we obtained.